vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/25_prabhAva-vyavasthAdhikAraH.md

 (The Alvars) have stated this in such passages as the ~~following~~ above.

-> "We will never do what ought not to be done.
-We [^76] will never go (to any ācārya), and study heretical śāstras", and "Vouchsafe Thy grace so that I may not do wicked deeds".
+and "Vouchsafe Thy grace so that I may not do wicked deeds".
 If we consider the import of the verse "O Lord of the world!
 Consider my offences as virtuous acts", it also means the prayer that the offences should be pardoned.
 Therefore if the prapanna happens to commit an offence, he is bound to obtain pardon as declared in the passage :- " Whether "offences are committed deliberately or in ignorance, the only expiation that is required is to say " Pardon me ".

-[^76]: It may also mean "we will never do what is evil".

 <details open><summary>विश्वास-प्रस्तुतिः (सं॰प॰)</summary>